jasonumiker/kubernetes-training/README.md

 1. Download and Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 1. Open Settings (the gear icon in the upper right) and then enable Kubernetes ![](images/enable_kubernetes.png)
     1. Note that if you ever 'mess up' this cluster you can just click that red Reset Kubernetes Cluster and it'll quickly go back to default settings - it's your 'get out of jail free card'!
+1. Install Helm
+    1. On Mac you can do this via Homebrew with a `brew install helm`
 1. Install [k9s](https://k9scli.io/)
     1. On Mac you can do this via Homebrew with a `brew install derailed/k9s/k9s`
 1. Install git (if it's not already)